robertorosero/pyhtonmig/Doc/library/socket.rst

    If the IPv4 address string passed to this function is invalid, :exc:`socket.error` will be raised.
-Note that exactly what is valid depends on the underlying C implementation of :cfunc:`inet_aton`.
+Note that exactly what is valid depends on the underlying C implementation of :c:func:`inet_aton`.

    :func:`inet_aton` does not support IPv6, and :func:`inet_pton` should be used instead for IPv4/v6 dual stack support.